 Horse Pasture Trail to Scorup Cabin is a 5 mile lightly trafficked out and back trail located near Blanding, Utah that offers scenic views and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from May until October.
+The trail is primarily used for hiking and is best used from May until October.

 Awesome hike.
 Very interesting cabin.
 There is a water tap close to the creek across the cabin.